uit-no/hpc-doc/guides/linux.rst

 You may want to change the shell that you get by default (bash).
 Use the command 'echo $SHELL' to check your current shell-type and 'chsh' to modify this (if needed).
-To list all available shells on Snowstorm use the command 'chsh --list-shells'.
+To list all available shells on Stallo use the command 'chsh --list-shells'.
 The C shell 'tcsh', the Korn shell 'ksh', and the Bourne-Again shell 'bash' are popular ones.